 What is Document Delivery?

 Sometimes the ILL Office receives requests from patrons for items that are actually owned by the TCC Library or available free through open access sources.
 When this happens, the request will be filled through a process known as Document Delivery.
 It provides the requested item to the patron, without having to borrow it from an outside library.
-If a request is placed for a book/DVD owned by the TCC Library, the ILL Office will notify the patron and place a circulation hold on the item for them.
+If a request is placed for an item owned by the TCC Library, the ILL Office will notify the patron and place a circulation hold on the item for them or will direct the user to where they can access a digital copy.

 Metro Campus Library: 918.595.7172 | Northeast Campus Library: 918.595.7501 | Southeast Campus Library: 918.595.7701 | West Campus Library: 918.595.8010